Robust Unsupervised Video Anomaly Detection by Multi-Path Frame Prediction: Conclusion

 \section{Conclusion}

 In this paper, we proposed {\ourmethod}, a novel unsupervised video anomaly detection method based on frame prediction.
 We designed its {\multi} predictor which is more suitable for distinguishing normal and abnormal events in videos. we introduced a {\ntloss} in model training to mitigate the interference of noise to the prediction network and improve the robustness of the anomaly detection.
-The experimental results on three datasets validated the effectiveness of our design and the superiority of the proposed method.
+The experimental results on three datasets as well as exhaustive ablation studies and investigations validated the effectiveness of our design and the superiority of the proposed method.

 \ifCLASSOPTIONcaptionsoff

 \fi